Last updated on April 23rd, 2022 at 10:18 am

 When it comes to food, Toronto is amazing.
 I’ve never heard anyone complain that Toronto has bad food.

 My cravings for Asian food are thoroughly satisfied whenever I’m back in town.

 There are a few places that I always visit so I wanted to share these with my fellow Asian food lovers.

 It could be that you’re living in Toronto and haven’t tried/heard of these places or if visiting Toronto is on your bucket list one day, consider going to one of these places.

 Keep in mind that all of these restaurants are in midtown Toronto.
-I’ve always lived in Midtown so I’m not as familiar with the restaurants downtown.
-I would say that midtown is more for locals because the location is not as convenient.
 You basically need a car to get to these places but it’s worth it.
 I’ve been a loyal customer of these restaurants for at least 7+ years to give you an idea of how much I like these places.

 P.S. this list is not in any particular order.

 Asian Restaurant #1: Saigon Star

 This Vietnamese restaurant is quite far, it’s by highway 7 in Richmond Hill.
 There are many Asian restaurants nearby but this one sticks out.
 Unfortunately, it’s out of the way for me.

 I don’t own a car so my friends and family have to drive me there.
 Since I have to ask one of them to drive me, I only go when there are special occasions.